phileasme/ProxyFilter/README.md

 - `requirements.txt`: List of Python dependencies

 ## Configuration
+This is optional, they will be generated provided candidate proxy addresses.
 The system uses several configuration files located in the `proxy/proxies/` directory:
 - `_working_proxies.txt`: List of working proxies
 - `_broken_proxies.txt`: List of non-working proxies
 - `_untested_proxies.txt`: List of proxies that haven't been tested yet